Research and Professional Practice Part A (6cp) (9813.2)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 All assessment items within this unit will be moderated in accordance with the 'Moderation and Review' section of the University Assessment Policy.

-All students must complete a minimum of 140 hours of Exercise Science Practicum across Research and Professional Practice Part A (Semester 1) and Research and Professional Practice Part B (Semester 2).
+All students must complete a minimum of 140 hours of Exercise Science Practicum across Research and Professional Practice Part A (Semester 1) and Research and Professional Practice Part B (Winter Term/Semester 2).
 More information on the placement requirements for this unit can be found in the 'ESSA Practicum Guide' available on Canvas.

 It is expected that students will complete both the placment requirements and the academic requirements of this unit concurrently throughout the semester.

 Required IT skills

 It is expected that students will possess UC entry level IT skills.
 Students should be conversant with searching relevant articles via electronic means, the use of the Canvas site (UC Learn), and word processing, spreadsheets and presentation software.